Sick of midcentury modern? Here’s where to buy today’s best design

 Clothing and textile designer Ellen Van Dusen, whose dresses have been known to pop up on millennial chronicler Lena Dunham, recently expanded her popular geometric-pop designs with a home category that includes towels, upholstery, bedding, poufs, and shower curtains.

-Studio Cope, studiocope.com
+Cope, studiocope.com

-Nick and Rachel Cope, the husband-and-wife duo behind Calico, the bespoke wallpaper company that popularized the ethereal marbleized lewk, have also jumped into the home textiles game with Studio Cope.
+Nick and Rachel Cope, the husband-and-wife duo behind Calico Wallpaper, the bespoke wallpaper company that popularized the ethereal marbleized lewk, have also jumped into the home textiles game with Cope.
 The line of pillows, curtains, and throws feature a soft watercolor aesthetic inspired by art, science, and nature.

 Tantuvi, tantuvistudio.com